 The second component of action-based forecasting is calculation of the FAR at the specified danger level.
 Instead of static forecast verification metrics, the FAR for any hazard forecast should be calculated according to these context-specific parameters, including the action lifetime.
 The World Meteorological Organization has issued guidance on impact-based forecasting, which includes information on selecting threshold danger levels that then can be forecasted for target recipients (WMO, 2015).
 This guidance does not address probabilities, using deterministic terminology such as "winds are expected".
+It

+25 (WMO, 2015).
+This guidance does not address probabilities, using deterministic terminology such as "winds are expected".
 It does not include information on how to select trigger probabilities for a specific action, and could therefore be complemented by the techniques described here.

 Critical to selection of triggers based on the FAR results is the estimation of willingness to act "in vain".
-When it comes to the risk of an "intolerable" system that has too many false alarms, donors will also need to consider the implications of such a risk for their portfolio.
+When it comes to the

+30 risk of an "intolerable" system that has too many false alarms, donors will also need to consider the implications of such a risk for their portfolio.
 In the Uganda example, disaster managers estimated that they would be willing to act "in vain" 50% of the time.
 It should be noted that there is evidence that when people are asked to express probabilities, their choice of 50% is often an expression of not being sure as to the answer (Fischhoff and Bruine de Bruin, 1999; Tetlock and Gardner, 2015).
 While the 50% constraint from local stakeholders was respected in this study, further research into decision science could improve how this answer is elicited.
 Such research, in collaboration between forecasters, users, and behavioural scientists, could identify any biases that humanitarian decision makers should actively avoid.